cite-architecture/CitableBase.jl/docs/src/citable.md

 Those three traits allowed us to identify books by URN, compare books by URN, and round-trip books to and from plain-text representation.

-The next page shows how to build a citable collection for working with collections of citable objects.
+Our initial goal was to manage a reading list of books citable by ISBN number.
+We could do that directly with, say, a Vector of `CitableBook`s, but the next page shows how we could go a step futher by wrapping a Vector of `CitableBook`s in a type supporting the CITE architecture's definition of a collection with citable content.